pschafhalter/pschafhalter.github.io/_posts/os_prelim/security/2020-08-13-protection-of-information-in-computer-systems.md

 Groups are an abstraction for when listing every user might be inconvenient/inefficient (e.g. the list of allowed users is long or changes frequently).
 Groups still exist in [Linux](https://wiki.archlinux.org/index.php/Users_and_groups).

-`samantha.groves is not in the sudoers file.
-This incident will be reported.`

 ## Changing Access Control Lists

 The authors suggest 2 ways of managing the authority to change access control lists: